 Don't schedule AI presentations immediately before donation requests or auction segments.
 These topics require audience focus and reflection time.
 Position the keynote early in your program when attendees are most attentive, allowing the message to influence their giving decisions throughout the evening.

 Failing to prepare your audience for technical content represents another common mistake.
 Include brief context in your program materials or pre-event communications explaining why AI matters to your mission.
-This preparation helps donors engage more deeply with the speaker's message.
+This preparation helps donors engage more deeply with the speaker's message rather than spending mental energy wondering why they're hearing about technology at a gala.

 Working with Speaker Bureaus and Booking Platforms

 Professional speaker bureaus handle logistics, contract negotiations, and speaker coordination more effectively than most nonprofit staff can manage internally.
-They also maintain relationships with speakers who regularly adjust their fees for nonprofit clients.
+They also maintain relationships with speakers who regularly work with nonprofit clients and understand the sector.

 When working with bureaus like Crimson Speakers, provide detailed information about your event, audience, and organizational priorities.
-This context helps them recommend speakers who align with your specific needs rather than simply available AI experts.
+This context helps us recommend speakers who align with your specific needs rather than simply suggesting available AI experts.
+The more we understand your donor base and mission, the better match we can identify.

-Understand that bureau commissions (typically 20-25% of the speaker fee) are factored into quoted prices rather than added on top.
-Working directly with speakers doesn't necessarily save money and often creates more administrative work for your team.
+Understand that bureau commissions are factored into quoted prices rather than added on top.
+Working directly with speakers doesn't necessarily save money and often creates more administrative work for your team, including contract review, payment processing, travel arrangements, and day-of coordination.

 Measuring Speaker Impact and ROI